 Immediately after a needle-stick or bodily fluid exposure

-Employees and student interns that have needle-sticks or bodily fluid exposures should seek immediate medical attention in the Emergency Room of the hospital where the work related incident occurs.
+Employees, faculty, residents, and students that have needle-sticks or bodily fluid exposures should seek immediate medical attention in the Emergency Room of the hospital where the work related incident occurs.

 - University of Colorado Hospital (UH)

 Go to the Infectious Disease Clinic at Anschutz Outpatient Pavilion

 1637 Aurora Court, 7th floor

 Monday -Friday, or the Emergency Room after hours.